OWASP/www-chapter-coimbatore/tab_pastevents.md

 <hr>

 <details>
-  <summary>9 April 2022, 06:30 PM - A webinar on Introduction to Bug Bounty</summary>
+  <summary>9 April 2022 - A webinar on Introduction to Bug Bounty</summary>
   <p>
     <strong>A webinar on Introduction to Bug Bounty</strong>
     <br>